Memory color effect: Color effect on memorization

-Color Constancy and Memory Color Effect
+Color constancy and memory color effect

 Color constancy is the phenomenon where a surface to appear to be of the same color under a wide rage of illumination.
-A study tested two hypothesis with regards to color memory; the photoreceptor hypothesis and the surface reflectance hypothesis.
+A study tested two hypotheses with regards to color memory; the photoreceptor hypothesis and the surface reflectance hypothesis.
 The test color was surround either by various color patches forming a complex pattern or a uniform “grey” field at the same chromaticity as that of the illuminant.
 The test color was presented on a dark background for the control group.
 It was observed that complex surround results where in line with the surface-reflectance hypothesis and not the photoreceptor hypothesis, showing that the accuracy and precision of color memory are fundamentals to understanding the phenomenon of color constancy.

 Significance to the evolution of trichromacy

 While objects that possess canonical hues make up a small percentage of the objects which populate humans’ visual experience, the human visual system evolved in an environment populated with objects that possess canonical hues.
 This suggests that the memory color effect is related to the emergence of trichromacy because it has been argued that trichromacy evolved to optimize the ability to detect ripe fruits—objects that appear in canonical hues.